KiltedViking/AspNetCore21WebApp/README.md

 https://www.stevejgordon.co.uk/library-manager-libman-visual-studio-2017

 So I followed steps to add LibMan's manifest file (`libman.json`) to project, copied the content of property `libraries` and made changes to update my libraries.
 (Please note that I didn't move to Bootstrap v.
-4. ;-))
+4. ;-)) I also added settings for upgrading jQuery-validation libraries, which auto-complete made easy.

 ```json
 {